tradecloud/tradecloud-sdk-dotnet/sci-connector/SendOrderWithFile/README.md

 - amend authenticationUrl if necessary
 - fill in username on Tradecloud
 - fill in password on Tradecloud
-- amend sendOrderUrl in necessary
+- amend sendOrderUrl if necessary
+- amend file name if necessary

 ## Run